LawleyClasses/230-spring2017/weekly_materials/week12/week12tuesday.md

 # Week 12 Tuesday Exercise (18 April 2017): SVG Basics

 ## Overview & Goals
-Today you'll learn how to include Scalable Vector Graphics (SVG) in a web page, and manipulate SVGs using jQuery.
-This exercise is loosely based on Adam Coulombe's "[Interactive Infographic with SVG and CSS Animations](https://tympanus.net/codrops/2013/02/06/interactive-infographic-with-svg-and-css-animations/)" tutorial.
+Today you'll learn how to create Scalable Vector Graphics (SVG), and include them in a web page.

 You may find these pages helpful: